Skip to main content

 Let’s get straight to what lenders are actually looking at.
 No fluff.

-Credit score: 580 is the floor for FHA loans, but honestly, you’ll want 620+ to unlock conventional options and better interest rates.
-If you’re shopping in areas like Frisco or Southlake where homes start above $500K, a stronger credit profile gives you more room to negotiate terms.
-Scores above 740?
-That’s where the really good rates live.
+Credit score: 580 is the floor for FHA loans (HUD sets it there), but you’ll want 620 or higher to qualify for conventional options and better rates.
+If you’re shopping in Frisco or Southlake where homes start above $500K, a stronger credit profile gives you more room to negotiate.
+Scores above 740 are where the really good rates live.

-Employment history: Two years of steady employment, ideally in the same field.
-Lenders don’t love job-hopping, but they do understand career growth.
-If you switched from one engineering role to a better-paying one, that’s fine.
-If you went from engineering to dog walking to real estate and back — that raises eyebrows.
+Employment history: Two years of steady work, ideally in the same field.
+Lenders don’t love job-hopping, but they understand career growth.
+Switching from one engineering role to a better-paying one is fine.
+Going from engineering to dog walking to real estate and back raises eyebrows.

-Debt-to-income ratio (DTI): Below 43% is the standard cutoff, but the sweet spot is under 36%.
-Add up your monthly debt payments — car note, student loans, credit card minimums, that Peloton financing you forgot about — and divide by your gross monthly income.
+Debt-to-income ratio (DTI): Lenders generally want you below the low-40s, and the sweet spot is in the mid-30s.
+Add up your monthly debt payments (car note, student loans, credit-card minimums, that Peloton financing you forgot about) and divide by your gross monthly income.
 That’s your DTI.
-If it’s creeping toward 43%, pay down a credit card before applying.
-It’ll make a real difference.
+If it’s creeping up, pay down a credit card before applying.
+It makes a real difference.

 Income: Your gross monthly income should be at least three times your proposed mortgage payment.
-This becomes especially important when you’re eyeing premium DFW areas like Highland Park ISD or Carroll ISD neighborhoods, where home prices run well above the regional average.
+That matters most in premium DFW areas like Highland Park ISD or Carroll ISD neighborhoods, where prices run well above the regional average.

-A hundred-something families later, I can tell you the buyers who get approved smoothly aren’t the ones with perfect finances.
+Over the years I’ve learned the buyers who get approved smoothly aren’t the ones with perfect finances.
 They’re the ones who checked their numbers before walking into the lender’s office.
-Ten minutes with a mortgage calculator and a credit report can save you weeks of frustration.
+Ten minutes with a mortgage calculator and a credit report saves you weeks of frustration.

 How Much Down Payment Do First-Time Buyers Need in Dallas-Fort Worth?

-If someone told you that you need 20% down to buy a home in DFW, they’re stuck in 1995.
+If someone told you that you need a full 20% down to buy a home in DFW (Fannie Mae programs go far lower), they’re stuck in 1995.
 Here’s what’s actually required in 2026.

-FHA loans: 3.5% down.
-This is by far the most popular route for first-time buyers I work with, especially folks purchasing in neighborhoods like Deep Ellum, Bishop Arts District, or anywhere near DART stations on the Green and Orange lines.
+FHA loans: 3.5% down, the HUD minimum.
+This is by far the most popular route for the first-time buyers I work with, especially folks purchasing near Deep Ellum, the Bishop Arts District, or DART stations on the Green and Orange lines.
 On a $350,000 home, that’s about $12,250.

-VA loans: Zero down payment for qualified veterans.
-If you’ve served, this is hands-down the best mortgage product available.
-No PMI either.
-I’ve helped several military families moving to DFW from bases around the country use their VA benefit, and it’s a game-changer.
+VA loans: Zero down for qualified veterans.
+If you’ve served, this is hands-down the best mortgage product available, and there’s no PMI either.
+I’ve helped several military families moving to DFW use their VA benefit, and it’s hard to beat.

-Conventional loans: Typically 5–10% down.
-You’ll pay PMI until you hit 20% equity, but that’s not the end of the world — and the PMI drops off eventually, unlike FHA’s mortgage insurance which sticks around for the life of the loan on most terms.
+Conventional loans: usually 5% to 10% down under Fannie Mae programs.
+You’ll pay PMI until you reach 20% equity, but it drops off eventually, unlike FHA’s mortgage insurance, which sticks around for the life of the loan on most terms.

 Let me paint a real picture.
 Say you’re buying a $400,000 home near Legacy West in Plano:

 Those are real, significant differences.
-And here’s the thing — Texas has programs that can shrink them further.
+And Texas has programs that can shrink them further.

-TSAHC and My First Texas Home both offer down payment assistance, and eligibility limits are higher than most people assume.
-I had a buyer last year — an IT project manager making solid money — who was sure she wouldn’t qualify.
-She did, and it covered almost her entire down payment on a home near the DNT Toll Road corridor in Plano.
+TSAHC and My First Texas Home both offer down payment assistance, and the eligibility limits are higher than most people assume.
+I had a buyer last year, an IT project manager making solid money, who was sure she wouldn’t qualify.
+She did, and it covered almost her whole down payment on a home near the DNT Toll Road corridor in Plano.
 Don’t assume you’re ineligible.
 Check.

 When Is the Best Time to Get Pre-Approved for a Home Loan in DFW?